Pegasus XL Rocket Glider Kit

 You may use 220-320 grit sandpaper and a sanding block to slightly round or taper the edges of the foam if you prefer that look.
 It will not markedly impact the flight performance either way.
 Be very careful and use a light touch, it is very easy to catch the foam on the edge of the paper and tear the foam.
 Do any sanding before assembly.

 Epoxy is not needed in this model.
 Weight is critical and the model is designed for the thrust and flight loads.
 Weight in the rear end is bad and will require additional weight in the front of the model.

 - Body Tubes.
 One tube will have a coupler glued in place.
-Glue the other tube onto the coupler, make sure the small arrow marks are aligned on the two tubes, that will ensure the wing mark and rail button marks are properly aligned.
+Glue the other tube onto the coupler, make sure the small arrow marks are aligned on the two tubes, that will ensure the wing marks are properly aligned.
 Use CA+ sparingly.